Books are a great way to exercise our brains.

 Let’s say you are learning a new concept.

-Now if you don’t understand all the pieces of the same concept, you might miss a few key connections.
+If you don’t understand all the pieces of the same concept, you might miss a few critical connections, limiting your understanding.

-This is nothing to be scared of though.
-If you built the right strategy and do things with deliberate planning, you won’t face such issues.
+This is nothing to be scared of.
+If you build the right strategy and do things with deliberate planning, you won’t face such issues.

 Tip #4: Ponder over key ideas or quotes.